• Skip to content

 What is a meta description?

 It is an HTML attribute sometimes that allows you to show google a summary or excerpt for a specific page or post in your WordPress site.
 Or.. it is the little blurb you see during search results under the website url.
-See the example below.

 Google search meta description example